Jordan Murray (soccer)

-Jordan David Murray (born 2 October 1995) is an Australian professional soccer player who plays as a forward for Brunei DPMM FC of the Malaysia Super League.
+Jordan David Murray (born 2 October 1995) is an Australian professional soccer player who plays as a forward for DPMM FC of the Malaysia Super League.

 Career

 South Coast Wolves

 Murray started his career at South Coast Wolves, a semi-professional club that competes in the National Premier League (NPL).
 He made a total of 38 appearances there and scored 15 goals.

 APIA Leichhardt

 In 2016, he was signed by APIA Leichhardt which also competes in the NPL.
 Out of his 61 appearances for the club, he scored 43 goals and also won the golden boot during the 2018 NSW season.

 Central Coast Mariners

 In 2018, he signed his first professional contract with Central Coast Mariners.
 He made his debut for the Mariners as a second-half substitute in a 1–1 draw with the Brisbane Roar in Round 1 of the 2018–19 season.
 Murray scored his first A-League goal with a strike in a 4–1 loss to Perth Glory at Central Coast Stadium.
 On 17 April 2019, after 21 appearances in the A-League, Murray signed a new two-year deal with the Mariners.
 In October 2020, the club officially stated that they have parted ways with Murray on mutual terms.
 Later it was revealed that he has agreed in terms with an Indian Super League club.